lazzarello/transcriber/README.md

 ## Sending messages to the container

-The client is a UI using the curses terminal UI library, it sends messages to the container over the socket.
+The client is a UI using a terminal UI library, it sends messages to the container over the socket.

 The engine container runs with a UNIX socket exposed to allow data to stream back and forth between the host and container.
 The nvidia-containter-toolkit must be installed and configured to get GPU acceleration for the Whisper model.